EvaJF/continual_tuto/README.md

 This repository contains scripts for training an image classification model following different methods.
 * Fine-tuning-based incremental learning methods are illustrated using the MNIST dataset.
 See `joint_expe.py` for classic joint learning, `vanilla_expe.py` for vanilla fine-tuning across incremental learning steps, `replay_expe.py` for replay strategies, `distillation_expe.py` for knowledge distillation.
 * Incremental learning methods that are based on a fixed encoder are illustrated on larger scale datasets (Flowers-102, Food-101).
-See `ncm_expe.py` for the Nearest Class Mean classifier (Rebuffi et al., 2017), `dslda_expe.py` for Deep Streaming LDA (Hayes et al., 2020), `fecam1_expe.py` for FeCAM with a common covariance matrix and `fecamN_expe.py`for FeCAM with one covariance matrix per class (Goswani et al., 2024).
+See `ncm_expe.py` for the Nearest Class Mean classifier (Rebuffi et al., 2017), `dslda_expe.py` for Deep Streaming LDA (Hayes et al., 2020), `fecam1_expe.py` for FeCAM with a common covariance matrix and `fecamN_expe.py`for FeCAM with one covariance matrix per class (Goswami et al., 2024).
 Utility functions, e.g. dataloaders and performance metrics, can be found under `utils_tuto`.

 Additionally, running the scripts will create the following folders.